danblondell/snes_finder_cli_app/README.md

 ## Usage

-To use it, just run the app.
+To use it, just run the app – `bin/snes-finder`.
 It gets going right away and has some simple follow up steps, if you want them.

 ## Development